 In general, the thinking behind

-user-defined data types alias types is that you can use this central definition to declare the properties of a column type across your entire database.
+user-defined data types user-defined data type aliases is that you can use this central definition to declare the properties of a column type across your entire database.
 For example, if you wanted to always store e-mail addresses in a

-CREATE TYPE [email] FROM VARCHAR(320) NOT NULL;
+CREATE TYPE [email] FROM varchar(320) NOT NULL;

 Then you could create a table and procedure like this:

-This would ensure that your developers always use a VARCHAR(320) column for e-mail addresses, because they are instructed to use the [email] data type instead of picking their own at random.
+varchar(320) column for e-mail addresses, because they are instructed to use the [email] data type instead of picking their own at random.
 This provides consistency throughout your tables, and prevents you from losing data when someone accidentally declares a variable or parameter as

-ALTER TYPE [email] FROM VARCHAR(320) NOT NULL;
+ALTER TYPE [email] FROM varchar(350) NOT NULL;

 But we can't:

 Incorrect syntax near 'TYPE'.

 sp_altertype.)
 So can't we just drop the type and re-create it?
 You would think you could do the following:

-DROP TYPE [email]; GO CREATE TYPE [email] FROM VARCHAR(350) NOT NULL; GO
+DROP TYPE [email]; GO CREATE TYPE [email] FROM varchar(350) NOT NULL;

 But you get this error message: